What is packing?

 - tight/sports underwear: wearing tight underwear or multiple layers of underwear can often be enough to hold the packer in place.

 - packer pouches: also known as “cock socks”, these are fabric pouches with Velcro on one side that attach to the inside of your underwear.
 Trans Shop UK are a retailer that stocks these.

 - packer harnesses/straps: a strap that goes around your hips which attaches to the packer to hold it in place.

 - boxer harnesses: boxer shorts with a built in ring or pouch that the packer fits in to hold it in place.
-Spectrum Outfitters offer boxer shorts with this feature.
+Trans Shop UK and Spectrum Outfitters offer boxer shorts with this feature.

 - DIY options: such as modifying an existing pair of underwear by stitching in a pocket.